karthenjamin/data_recipes/README.md

 Right click on [this link](https://raw.githubusercontent.com/karthenjamin/data_recipes/master/startup_mac.sh), click "Save Link As..." and save the file to your desktop as "startup_mac.sh".
 Now, we have this `.sh` file saved to the Desktop.

 Open your terminal, and use `cd` ("change directory") to navigate to your Desktop.
 You can use `ls` ("list") to check what is in your current directory.
 If you see Desktop in the `ls` output, you can type `cd Desktop` to navigate there.
 Once at your Desktop, you can again type `ls` and hit enter.
-You should see `startup_mac.sh` in the list.
+You should see `startup_mac_virtualization.sh` in the list.
 Run the following command to allow this file to be executable:

-> `chmod +x startup_mac.sh`
+> `chmod +x startup_mac_virtualization.sh`

 Now, we can run this file as an executable.
 To do this, type the following in your terminal:

-> `./startup_mac.sh`
+> `./startup_mac_virtualization.sh`

 Assuming Docker has been installed correctly, this command will download the image of the docker container, startup a container and open Jupyter Notebook in your default web browser.
 Download [this file](https://raw.githubusercontent.com/karthenjamin/data_recipes/master/startup_mac.sh), which contains a series of commands to run docker